Kaduva

-Kaduva is a 2022 Indian Malayalam-language masala film directed by Shaji Kailas, written by Jinu V. Abraham and produced by Prithviraj Productions and Magic Frames.
-It stars Prithviraj Sukumaran, alongside Vivek Oberoi, Arjun Ashokan, Samyuktha Menon, Alencier Ley Lopez, Baiju Santhosh and Kalabhavan Shajohn.
+Kaduva is a 2022 Indian Malayalam-language period action drama film directed by Shaji Kailas, written by Jinu V. Abraham and produced by Prithviraj Productions and Magic Frames.
+It stars Prithviraj Sukumaran in the title role alongside Vivek Oberoi, Arjun Ashokan, Samyuktha, Alencier Ley Lopez, Baiju Santhosh and Kalabhavan Shajohn.
 Set in 1990s, Kaduva revolves around an ego war between Kaduvakunnel Kuriyachan, an arrogant businessman and IG Joseph Chandy.

 Principal photography took place from April 2021 to March 2022 at Pala, Erattupetta, Vandiperiyar, Mundakkayam and Ernakulam.
 Jakes Bejoy composed the soundtrack and film score, while the cinematography and editing were handled by Abinandhan Ramanujam and Shameer Muhammed respectively.

 Kaduva was released on 7 July 2022 to mixed reviews from critics and became the third highest-grossing Malayalam film of 2022.

 Plot

 In the late 1990s, Kaduvakunnel Kurian Koruthu alias Kuriyachan "Kaduva", a wealthy and arrogant businessman in Pala, is brought to the district jail in Kottayam, where a murder attempt is made on him by three goons from Kottarakkara sub-jail under the orders of IG Joseph Chandy alias Ousepputty, but Kaduva defeats them.
 Before getting arrested, Kaduva was living a happy life with his family consisting of his wife Elsa and children Tessa, Eva and Chacko.
 However, Kaduva, due to his arrogance, had an ego-war with Joseph by speaking bad about Joseph's son, who has down syndrome, resulting Joseph to dislike Kaduva.
 When Joseph's mother Theruthi Chedathi lied that a piano was gifted to the church's perverted priest Fr.
 Robin Poovampura, instead of the church, Kaduva insults Joseph's late father Karikandhathil Chandichayan, making Joseph and Theruthi Chedathi to swear vengeance on Kaduva for the humiliation.

 Joseph swore vengeance against Kaduva and transfers all the cops in Pala and appoints SI Dominic and new officers to replace them.
 Dominic already had a grudge on Kaduva as his father Benjamin was thrashed by Kaduva earlier.
 Joseph bought land that belonged to an American family, which was sold by Kaduva, and closes down his bar.
 With his influence, Joseph issues a search warrant on Kaduva's house.
 On his way back home, Kaduva was stopped by ASI Johny Antonio, who tried arresting Kaduva in an arms licence case, but Kaduva thrashed them and was subsequently surrendered.
 Kaduva's bar licence gets revoked due to his alleged involvement in spirit smuggling.

 After narrating his past, Kaduva is released two weeks later and learns that his father's Ambassador car has been seized by Benjamin and that Tessa has fractured her leg.
 Tessa secretly tells him that Robin had caused her injury and attempted to molest Elsa.
 When Tessa tried intervening, Robin pushed her down the stairs.
 Tessa makes Kaduva promise not to cause any problems.
 Kaduva meets his friend Victor and learns that Dominic had thrashed him as he was about to file a complaint against Benjamin and other officers to the DGP.